Improving RCT-Based Treatment Effect Estimation Under Covariate Mismatch via Calibrated Alignment: : Embedding-Aligned CATE Estimation

 \subsection{Alignment Objectives}

 The alignment loss $\cL_{\mathrm{align}}$ encourages the two encoders to produce compatible representations.
-Since $\bV$ is unobserved in the RCT and $\bU$ in the OS, we cannot directly minimize $\|\phi^o(\bX^o) - \phi^r(\bX^r)\|^2$ on paired units; instead, alignment is achieved through the shared covariates $\bZ$.
-We consider two approaches. \emph{Distribution-matching alignment} (MMD) uses the kernel maximum mean discrepancy \citep{gretton2012kernel}:
+Since $\bV$ is unobserved in the RCT and $\bU$ in the OS, we cannot directly minimize $\|\phi^o(\bX^o) - \phi^r(\bX^r)\|^2$ on paired units; {we therefore align through} the shared covariates $\bZ$. {We present two generic alignment objectives; the experiments use the conditional-mean variant described in Appendix~\ref{app:alignment-objectives}.} \emph{Distribution-matching alignment} (MMD) uses the kernel maximum mean discrepancy \citep{gretton2012kernel}:

-which encourages the marginal embedding distributions to match (see Appendix~\ref{app:alignment-objectives} for the expanded objective and additional alignment variants). \emph{$\bZ$-conditioned contrastive alignment} matches units with similar shared covariates:
+which {matches} the marginal embedding distributions (see Appendix~\ref{app:alignment-objectives} for the expanded objective and additional alignment variants). \emph{$\bZ$-conditioned contrastive alignment} matches units with similar shared covariates:

 where $N_i = \{j \in \text{OS} : \|\bZ_j - \bZ_i\| \leq \varepsilon\}$.
 Adversarial alignment \citep{ganin2016domain} is also applicable (Appendix~\ref{app:alignment-objectives}).